-Global Production and Distribution Protocols address the reasoning by which the overall industrial system is to be laid out in the context of Earth surface infrastructure.
+Global Production (a) and Distribution (b) Protocols address the reasoning by which the overall industrial system is to be laid out in the context of Earth surface infrastructure.
 This simple notion has to do with where these facilities are located and why.
-A basic economic factor to consider here is what we will call the "proximity strategy".
+A basic economic factor to consider here is what we will call the proximity strategy.